telerik/blazor-docs/components/grid/editing/validation.md

 ## Use a Custom Validator

 You can validate the Grid with any validator that uses the `EditContext`.
-To change the default validator, add a `<ValidatorTemplate>` tag in `<GridSettings>`.
+To change the default validator, add a `<ValidatorTemplate>` tag in `<GridValidationSettings>`.
 Define the custom validator in the `ValidatorTemplate`.

 ## See Also